-The PCC has supported world-class research since 2008, spending more than $17.0 M to support novel science.
+The PCC has supported world-class research since 2008, spending tens of millions of dollars to support novel science.
 Research and grant-making are the foundation of the PCC and are the focus of everyday business activity.
-PCC-supported research contributes to a movement in addressing doping’s root causes and ultimately decreasing the use of performance-enhancing drugs by all participants in all sports at all levels of play.
+The PCC-supported research contributes to a movement in addressing doping’s root causes and ultimately decreasing the use of performance-enhancing drugs by all participants in all sports at all levels of play.

 With an emphasis on original work that focuses on improving existing analytical methods for detecting particular drugs, developing new analytical methods to test for substances not currently detectable, and discovering cost-effective approaches for testing widely abused substances across all levels of sport, the following areas of investigation reflect the PCC’s current research priorities:

 Developing methods of cost-effective testing to detect and deter the use of banned and illegal substances.

 Developing testing protocols to detect designer substances used for doping purposes.

 Developing analytical methods to detect performance enhancing drugs not currently detectable.

 Critical reviews to support interpretation of laboratory data.

 Alternative specimens, (ex. oral fluid, dried blood/plasma spots) for testing.